awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-alarmconfiguration.md

 # AWS::CodeDeploy::DeploymentGroup AlarmConfiguration<a name="aws-properties-codedeploy-deploymentgroup-alarmconfiguration"></a>

- The `AlarmConfiguration` property type configuresCloudWatch alarms for an AWS CodeDeploy deployment group\. `AlarmConfiguration` is a property of the [DeploymentGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codedeploy-deploymentgroup.html) resource\.
+ The `AlarmConfiguration` property type configures CloudWatch alarms for an AWS CodeDeploy deployment group\. `AlarmConfiguration` is a property of the [DeploymentGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codedeploy-deploymentgroup.html) resource\.

 ## Syntax<a name="aws-properties-codedeploy-deploymentgroup-alarmconfiguration-syntax"></a>